Child Relocation Lawyers - Joliet, IL

 The process for providing notice is very technical.
 A parent must file Notice with the court which includes the parents intended date of relocation; the address of the relocating parent’s new residence if known; the length of time that relocation will last.
 The Court may consider a parents failure to comply with these technical notice provisions as a basis to deny relocation.
 If the non-relocating parent signs the notice then the parent can relocate.
 If the non-relocating parent does not sign the notice or objects, the parent who wishes to move must file a petition seeking permission from the court to relocate.

-The attorneys at Henderson Law & Mediation have extensive experience with all aspects of relocation cases.
+The attorneys at Henderson & Mehta Law and Mediation Center have extensive experience with all aspects of relocation cases.
 We have successfully negotiated relocations to our client’s satisfaction.
 In more difficult cases where the relocation is objected to, we have successfully litigated relocations allowing our client’s to move.
 In other cases, we have defended our client’s parental rights and prevented the other parent from moving a substantial distance with the child.